vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 the stability of our components.
 Next, you can head over to the [components] page and use filters to see which components support specific guarantees.

+## Acknowledgement guarantees

+Vector supports end-to-end acknowledgement for the majority of its sources and sinks.
+This is a system which tracks the delivery status of an event through the lifetime of that event is it travels from the originating source to any number of destination sinks.

+For a source that supports end-to-end acknowledgements and has the `acknowledgements` option enabled, this will cause it to wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a durable buffer before acknowledging receipt of the event.
+If the sink signals the event was rejected and the source can provide an error response (ie through an HTTP error code), then the source will provide an appropriate error to the sending agent.

+Sinks support end-to-end acknowledgements by providing an indicator of the final status of each event after delivery has completed.
+This includes waiting until all internal buffering and the retry process is complete.
+Sinks which have a durable buffer configured will mark events as delivered once they are persisted to that buffer, as an indicator that Vector will continue to retry the event even after restarts.

 ## Delivery guarantees

 ### At-least-once

 The **at-least-once** delivery guarantee ensures that an [event] received by a Vector component is ultimately delivered at least once.
-For a source, when the `acknowledgements` option is enabled, this indicates that it will wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a durable buffer before acknowledging receipt of the event.
-For a sink, this indicates that it will attempt to retry the delivery until the events are either accepted or rejected and then signal the source with the results of that delivery.
+While rare, it is possible for an event to be delivered more than once.
+See the [Does Vector support exactly-once delivery?](#faq-at-least-once) FAQ below).

 While rare, it is possible for an event to be delivered more than once.
 See the [Does Vector support exactly-once